YC0101/4156-Miniproject-2024-Students-Java/README.md

 **GET/retrieveCourses**
   - Parameters: courseCode (int)
-  - Return: the String representation of all the courses with the specified course code.
+  - Return: object with the String representation of all the courses with the specified course code.
   - Upon Success: HTTP 200 Status Code is returned along with all the courses with the specified course code if they exist.
   - Upon Failure: HTTP 404 Status Code with "Course Not Found" if it doesn't exist.